-If you're a woman, then you're probably aware of how aggravating it is to be ignored or dismissed by the person (and by person, I mean man) you're talking to — particularly (and this is the real kicker) when a man ignores you to speak to another man who is totally irrelevant to the task at hand.
+If you're a woman, then you're probably aware of how annoying it is to be ignored or dismissed by the person (and by "person," I mean "man") you're talking to — particularly (and this is the real kicker) when a man ignores you to speak to another man who is totally irrelevant to the task at hand.

 2. "When I had my appendix taken out, I asked my doctor when sex would be okay again.
 He turned to my husband and said, 'Whenever you feel ready, you can begin sexual relations again.'"

 "I don’t know if he was uncomfortable talking to me about it or was deferring to what my husband would prefer.
 Either way, it was strange."

 3. "I had problems with my mortgage shortly after my husband's death.
 I called to fix the problem, but they told me that they couldn't talk with me alone because my husband's name was on the papers too.
 I pointed out that I had already sent more than one copy of his death certificate, and the person told me it didn't matter; they still needed to speak with my husband.
 I then said they would need to cover the return shipping costs if I sent them further proof, and asked for an email address to send them something.
 They agreed, so I sent them how much the return shipping and insurance would cost for two packages.
 The agent I was speaking with asked me what it was all about.
 I said that my husband was quite a large man, so I would have to have his corpse cut into two pieces, and I expected them to return him when they finished speaking with him."

 "The situation magically cleared up, and the death certificate was proof enough."